Lebokmts/kelebogile-kometsi/README.md

 Java

 # Requirements
-Java (JDK 8 or higher)
-A terminal or command prompt
+Java (JDK 8 or higher) and a terminal or command prompt